bibanon/bibanon/History/4chan-Chronicle/Sources/4chan-History-Timeline.md

   * /n/ - TRAINZ – Early test board for trains, later moved to 1chan
   * /yg/ - Yogurt and something about danimals.
   * /j/ - Janitors.
 Later Janitor & Moderator Discussion.
 Secret HQ where all the world domination plans are schemed.
+  * /trash/ - unlisted Trash board. implemented by hiroshimoot in 2016

 ## Timeline